farhanbham/ETH-USD-Intraday-trader/README.md

-# Buy Signal Generation Using LSTM Forecasting
+# Intraday Trading Using LSTM Forecasting Model

 > Task: Maximise Sharpe ratio using buy signals generated from our LSTM model.